mr-nfamous/ungop/readme.md

     #include "ungop.h"

-somewhere at or very near the top of each translation unit.
+somewhere, preferably at the top, of each translation unit.

 This will automatically include several standard library headers and detect the target architecture based on whatever